 Arkansas’ only Catholic, college-preparatory high school for young women

-Since 1851, Mount St. Mary Academy has delivered a unique learning experience for young women in Arkansas.
-Blending faith and academic rigor in the spirit of the school’s Catholic founders, the Sisters of Mercy, The Mount prepares girls for college and life and equips them to be leaders in their families, churches, workplaces and communities.
+Founded in 1851, Mount St. Mary Academy is proud to be Arkansas’ oldest educational institution as well as the only all-girls school in the state.
+The supportive, yet challenging, all-girls learning environment provides a unique platform that helps young women build confidence while growing academically and spiritually.
+Blending faith and academic rigor in the spirit of the school’s Catholic founders, the Sisters of Mercy, Mount St. Mary prepares girls for college and life and equips them to be leaders in their families, churches, workplaces, and communities.

 “Must be a Mount Girl!”

-At Mount St. Mary, each student is challenged, and remarkable things happen once she decides to accept that challenge.
-Increased academic performance, self-confidence, and leadership traits emerge in the four years leading up to graduation.
-Each year, graduates maintain a 100% college acceptance rate with scholarship offerings nearing $10 million and 6,000 hours of service to the community.
-With a foundational base of knowledge, experience, and spirituality, our students are well equipped, empowered, and prepared for whatever the future holds.
+At Mount St. Mary Academy, each student is challenged, and remarkable things happen once she decides to accept that challenge.
+Increased academic performance, self-confidence and leadership traits emerge in the four years leading up to graduation.
+Each year, graduates maintain a 100% college acceptance rate with scholarship offerings surpassing $10 million and 10,000 hours of service to the community.
+With a foundational base of knowledge, experience and spirituality, our students are well equipped, empowered and prepared for whatever the future holds.
 Must be Mount Girls!

-- 15 hours of college credit available through the concurrent credit program with UALR – a savings of approximately $3,090*
+- 25 hours of college credit available through concurrent credit program with UA Little Rock, plus online summer courses

 - Service Learning Program with students volunteering at 25 service sites in the Greater Little Rock community

-- Earned over $10 million in college scholarships
+- Earned more than $15.4 million in college scholarships

-- 5,432 hours of community service completed in their senior year alone
+- 10,000+ hours of community service completed during their junior and senior years

 View a copy of our 2021-2022 School Profile here.